nedelec/cytosim-2017/tutorials/tutorial1.md

         unbinding_rate * exp(|force|/unbinding_force)

-Finally, we have specified that the `kinesin` should be displayed as a yellow dot of size 4 pixels.
-Chosing different colors is very useful if you want to define multiple types of hands.
+Finally, we have specified that each "kinesin" should be displayed as a yellow dot of size 4 pixels.
+Choosing different colors is very helpful if you want to define multiple types of hands.

 Do you see the molecules binding and unbinding from the filaments?
 Press `i` three times in the keyboard to display information about the states of the singles during the simulation.